arpitbbhayani/articles/blogs/copy-on-write.md

 ![deep copying a linked list](https://user-images.githubusercontent.com/4745789/80907205-76d87580-8d32-11ea-88a8-153a94d92d72.png)

-Going by the details, we understand that deep copying is a very memory-intensive operation for any resource.
+Going by the details, we understand that deep copying is a very memory-intensive operation, and hence we try to not do it very often.

 # Why Copy-on-Write
 Copy-on-Write, as established earlier, suggests we defer the copy operation until the first modification is requested.
 The approach suits the best when the traversal and access operations vastly outnumber the mutations.
 CoW has a number of advantages, some of them are